uriMen/ipl-stats-app/README.md

 gws = range(1, 14)
 ```

+That's it, you're ready to trun the data collector.

 ##### Notes:

 1. Stats can be collected for previous seasons as well, by changing the parameter `seasons` in the above mentioned function, for example